martijnswart01/martijnswart01.github.io/_projects/demo-project/index.md

 layout: post
 title: Laser Based Chip Propulsion
 description: |
   Microchip handling systems face scaling limitations as chips shrink and production speeds increase.
-Conventional vacuum pick and place systems are constrained by nozzle size and clogging risks, making them infeasible for further scaling.
-During my research, I developed a new handling method using capillary-based water droplets and laser-driven propulsion to transfer microchips, designing and experimentally validating a method that converts laser energy into controlled chip propulsion.
+During my research, I developed a new handling method that combines capillary forces from water droplets with laser energy to generate controlled propulsion for microchip transfer, designing and experimentally validating a system that converts laser energy into precise chip motion.
 I performed coupled simulations and lab experiments to optimize system parameters, demonstrating a scalable approach that increases chip handling speed by over 60%, and that can be applied to a wide scale of chip sizes.
-This research forms the foundation for controlled implementation of a water–laser-based semiconductor handling system into practice.
+This research forms the foundation for controlled implementation of a water–laser based semiconductor handling system into practice.

 skills:
   - Micro systems design